 While visiting Bangkok, he was interviewed by Ba Saw Tin on his views on Arakan history, politics in Burma and the debate over Rohingya history and their troubled relationship with the Burmese military government.

-Describe Arakan politics before Burma's independence?
+Question: Describe Arakan politics before Burma's independence?

 Answer: Arakan leaders always joined in Burma's struggle for independence.
 They participated at the forefront in the struggle against British colonial rule and the Japanese invasion.
 If someone asks why they participated, it was because the Arakan wanted to rule themselves.
 The prominent Arakan leaders during British rule were Monk U Seinda, monk U Pyinnya Thiha, U Nyo Tun, U Aung Zan Wai, U Kyaw Min, U Ba Saw and others.
 These leaders were prominent figures in the Arakan resistance movement and Arakan politics.
 Monk U Ottama was one of the first leaders in Burmese politics.